 Some quick math is the best way to demonstrate the earning potential of scrip.
 Say a family with one child in elementary school and one in middle school spends $1,200 on school clothes every year.
 The school gets a 7 percent discount on certain retailers' scrip.
 During that year, the school would make $84 (7 percent of $1,200) from one family's clothing bill.
 Now consider what that same family might spend on pizza and gas and toys, items with typically higher discount percentages.
 And don't forget holiday shopping.
 Multiply that family's earnings by, say, 20 families, and you have $5,000 or more for your school.

+As with any outside vendor your group may work with, you want to make sure your scrip vendor's business is sound.
 Some signs that a scrip vendor might be in trouble include missed delivery dates, long holds for customer service, and increasingly frequent reports that the company is "reviewing its orders with merchants."
 But groups can reduce the likelihood of falling victim to a failing company by being cautious, staying on top of orders, and even splitting orders among several brokers.

 While the impressive returns from scrip are very real, there's still no such thing as completely pain-free fundraising.
 Where scrip gets high grades for its earning potential and for the fact that parents don't have to spend an extra penny to help your school (they don't have to buy or pay more, they just have to buy differently), successful scrip volunteers do spend a lot of time on their programs.

 But though the prospect of starting a huge new fundraising effort may be daunting, a scrip program can be run more simply.
 Follow these pointers and you'll be on your way: